The call for applications for the 2021 European Green Capital Award is now open.

 - How they intend to fulfil their role of EU Ambassador, inspiring other cities.

-Based on the proposals from the Expert Panel and information presented to the Jury, the Jury will make the final decision and select the city to be awarded the title of European Green Capital 2020.
-The winner will be announced at the EGCA Awards Ceremony in Nijmegen (Netherlands) current European Green Capital, on 21 June 2018.
+Based on the proposals from the Expert Panel and information presented to the Jury, the Jury will make the final decision and select the city to be awarded the title of European Green Capital 2021.
+The winner will be announced at the EGCA Awards Ceremony in Oslo (Norway) the 2019 European Green Capital.

 If you would like more information about the European Green Capital Award, please send an email to: firstname.lastname@example.org.